The Triumph of the Tiebout Model

 Founder and Board Member

-Dr. Mark Lutter is the Founder and a board member of the Charter Cities Institute.
-He is also a Strategic Advisor to the Victoria Harbour Group, a firm that is building a new city for the Hong Kong people.
-He is on the Board of Directors of Explorer Academy, a Zambian education platform.
+Dr. Mark Lutter is the Founder and Executive Chairman of the Charter Cities Institute.
+He is also the Founder and CEO of Braavos Cities, a charter city development company.
 He has a PhD in economics from George Mason University where his research focused on charter cities.
 Prior to launching the Institute, he was Lead Economist for NeWAY Capital, an asset management firm which made early stage investments in charter cities.
-He has been published in several newspapers and magazines including the Chicago Tribune, City Journal, CityAM, and Cato Unbound.
+He has been published and quoted in several newspapers and magazines including the Financial Times, New Yorker, Chicago Tribune, City Journal, and CityAM.

 List the Publication here